Another Day in the Sun: Writing

 The song was written by Tom Kazas, vocalist and guitarist of the Moffs.
 Kazas recalls that the song was influenced more by early Brian Eno than by 60s psychedelia.
 It is an example of the experimental nature of Kazas' songwriting for the Moffs.

 The form of "Another Day in the Sun" is unconventional in a few ways.
 The vocal only enters after a long guitar solo.
 It has only seventeen lines, and then exits, to return to the guitar solo again.
 The four chords of the song, G/D/C/Em, were not unusual in themselves, but their re-arrangement was.
 The change from the more ubiquitous C/D/Em/C to the rarer G/D/C/Em, gave the song a dramatic and altered feel.
 The separately staggered entry of the instruments: drums – bass guitar – organ – guitar – voice, was also unusual.
 The fade out of the band at the ending of the songs reveals a piano arpeggiating the chords, was also unconventional.
 At a length of 4:51 it was rather long as a single, but this did not hinder the song being played on extensively on radio at the time.

 The guitar solo is a semi-improvised take that only came to life in the studio when producer Chris Logan urged Kazas to turn on his tube screamer pedal, that he usually used live, but had strangely left off in an attempt to try for a different sound.
 The lyrics, a short poem, can be interpreted as positive and uplifting, but also somewhat melancholic.
 Kazas thinks this juxtaposition is also part of the song’s appeal.

 Cover art

-The front cover art was designed and hand drawn by graphic artist Benevision, aka Benjamin Evison.
+The front cover art was designed and hand drawn by graphic artist Benevision, a.k.a.
+Benjamin Evison.
 It is a literal rendering of the song title, with four people, ostensibly the four band members, 'in' the sun.
 Benevision created most of the visual material for the band, including cassette covers, album covers, posters and flyers.